 Barry also offers a two-payment plan for courses of 10 weeks.
 The first payment is due upon registration; the second is due in five weeks.
 There is also a \$50 Deferred Payment Plan Fee.

-Note: There are no payment plans for courses less than 10 weeks.
+- Note: There are no payment plans for courses less than 10 weeks. - Note: These payment plans are designed for current students and current terms only.
+Plan approval must be obtained immediately upon registration.

 TUITION PAYMENT PLAN